serenity-is/docs/tutorials/movies/11-listing-movies-in-person-dialog.md

 }
 ```

 As you can see, we set "0" as a string.
 Serenity hides the caption if it sees "0" as a string.
+Serenity also has a `HideLabel` attribute that is equivalent to `LabelWidth("0")`.

 > Check out [this](../../attributes/attributes.md) for more attributes you can use.